jump-dev/AmplNLWriter.jl/README.md

     julia> using JuMP, AmplNLWriter
     julia> m = Model(solver=AmplNLSolver("bonmin"))

 You can then model and solve your optimization problem as usual.
-See [JuMP's documentation](http://jump.readthedocs.org/en/latest/) for more details.
+See [JuMP.jl](https://github.com/JuliaOpt/JuMP.jl/blob/master/README.md) for more details.

 The ``AmplNLSolver()`` constructor requires as the first argument the name of the solver command needed to run the desired solver.
 For example, if the ``bonmin`` executable is on the system path, you can use this solver using ``AmplNLSolver("bonmin")``.
 If the solver is not on the path, the full path to the solver will need to be passed in.
 This solver executable must be an AMPL-compatible solver.